Early Earth Day: Students remove 20,000 pounds of invasive species at Fallon Park

 “We had a lot of fun doing the little part at the beginning, that was probably my favorite part,” Bankole said, “And the part where she got food thrown on her, that was pretty funny.
 I didn’t know we were using real food until she actually, like, threw it on her.”

 Meanwhile, Naginey says that their entire dance routine was all improv and they had no dance practice prior to the performance.
 Mistie Dickenson, the biology and environmental studies teacher, was the mastermind behind the group, being the one to gather the teachers up to perform.
-A few teachers, such as Chris Brandon and Stephen Belderes, joined at the last minute and hopped on stage for the actual competition.
+A few teachers, such as Stephen Belderes, joined at the last minute and hopped on stage for the actual competition.
 Similarly to Bankole, Naginey’s favorite performance was the “Careless Whisper” group, saying that it was hilarious.

 “I think the sense of community where all the grades and all the teachers are all getting on stage and embarrassing themselves really brings everyone closer together,” Naginey says, “Having fun with the kids, it’s really good, I think it’s really important.
 It’s one of the great things that North Cross does, they try to encourage the sense of community with everyone, not just students but students and teachers together.”